parse-community/parse-blockchain/README.md

 truffle migrate --config ./truffle-config.js --network parseserverblockchaindev
 ```

-Truffle will deploy the smart contracts to the development Ethereum network and will print out the addresses.
+Truffle will deploy the smart contracts to the development Ethereum network and will print out two contract addresses (one for Parse and another for Migration).
 Please copy the Parse contract address.

 ### Running the Database